-- Temperature Control: Your roof absorbs a lot of sun, and the color of your shingles affect how much light (and heat) it reflects.
+- Your roof absorbs a lot of sunlight, and the color of your shingles will affect how much light (and heat) it reflects.
 Light colors tend to reflect more sun, keeping your attic and the rest of your home cooler in the summer.
-Dark colors absorb more solar heat, and are a good way to pad your heating costs on sunny, cold days.
-They’re also great at helping ice and snow melt more quickly.
+Dark colors absorb more solar heat and are a good way to pad your heating costs on sunny, cold days.
+They’re also great at helping ice and snowmelt more quickly.

-- Contrast?
-Some homeowners prefer a contrast between their roofing and the primary color of their home, while others tie their shingle color to match their trim or accent colors.
-It’s an esthetic decision, but low-contrast color combinations tend to work best to hide your home’s shortcomings.
+- Some homeowners prefer a contrast between their roofing and the primary color of their home, while others tie their shingle color to match their trim or accent colors.
+It’s an aesthetic decision, but low-contrast color combinations tend to work best to hide your home’s shortcomings.

 B&M Roofing of Colorado can help steer you based on your esthetics and needs.
 Request a free estimate or call us at 303.443.5843 today.